Handbook of Nutrition and Diet in Palliative Care, 2nd Edition

 Editor: Victor R Preedy BSc, PhD, DSc, FRSB, FRSPH, FRCPath, FRSC

 Hard Cover, 428 pages; illustrated with 50 B/W figures.

-Written by a team of international experts, Handbook of Nutrition and Diet in Palliative Care, Second Edition, is a comprehensive guide, providing needed information on nutrition and diet to care for terminal patients and others needing palliative care, including nutrition support.
-It covers physical, cultural and ethical aspects, and bridges the intellectual divide as the content is suitable for novices, educators and experts alike.
+Written by a team of international experts, Handbook of Nutrition and Diet in Palliative Care, Second Edition, is a comprehensive guide, providing needed information on nutrition and diet, including nutrition support, to care for terminal patients and others needing palliative care.
+It covers physical, cultural and ethical aspects relevant for novices, educators and experts alike.
 Chapters provide practical methods, case studies, techniques, and guidelines related to palliative care, including these highlights:

 - Pain control

 - Use of cannabinoids in palliative nutrition care

 - Cachexia related suffering

 - Preoperative nutrition assessment and optimization in the cancer patient